asjadnaqvi/stata-marimekko/README.md

 <img src="/figures/marimekko6.png" height="600">

+## Acknowlegments

+The package was inspired by (Ansgar Wolsing's)[https://twitter.com/_ansgar] [Twitter post](https://twitter.com/_ansgar/status/1540986424530554880) and the lack of a general purpose Stata package for Marimekko charts.

 ## Feedback

 Please open an [issue](https://github.com/asjadnaqvi/stata-marimekko/issues) to report errors, feature enhancements, and/or other requests.
+For generating Mosaic plots see [this article](https://medium.com/the-stata-guide/stata-graphs-mosaic-marimekko-plots-49caa27c5554).

 ## Versions